technoroad/ADI_IMU_TR_Driver_ROS2/README.md

 ### Operating environment
 This software has been confirmed to work on the following OS and ROS versions.
+- Ubuntu 18.04 LTS + ros2 dashing
 - Ubuntu 18.04 LTS + ros2 eloquent
 - Ubuntu 20.04 LTS + ros2 foxy